faasm/tless/README.md

 accli azure --help
 ```

-## Pre-requisites

-Install `rust` and `rust-analyzer`.
-Then `rustup component add rust-analyzer`.

 ## Further reading

 * [Baselines](./docs/baselines.md) - baselines where we integrate Accless.
 * [Experiments](./experiments/README.md) - reproduce the results in the Accless paper.
 * [Workflows](./docs/workflows.md) - different workflow applications we run.

-## Experiments

-We run the following experiments:
-- [End-to-end latency](./eval/e2e-latency/README.md): measures the end-to-end execution latency for each workflow.